 A newcomer in corrective exercise certifications, the offering from ISSA was only introduced in 2017.
 And that’s as a result of the demand in people wanting to study corrective exercise.

 This certification focuses on two modules: corrective exercise science and corrective exercise practice.

 The first module looks at how the skeletal system in our bodies works in conjunction with corrective exercises.
 It also looks into how muscles, our central nervous system, and joints operate in terms of movement.

 The second module then shows practical ways to introduce this new-found knowledge into a client’s exercises and workouts.
 This includes movement analysis, ensuring correct alignment and stability, mobility restoration and how to do an assessment of soft tissue.

 Ample ISSA study guides and practice tests will help you prepare for the exam.
 Should you fail, you can take a retest without paying a cent extra.
 Check out the corrective exercise specialist certification from ISSA here.

 In summing up, corrective exercise certifications, certainly are a great way to focus on a niche point in the fitness world should you so wish to.
 But, perhaps more than that, any person who has qualified as CPT should certainly look into adding to their knowledge by getting accredited in the field of corrective exercise as well.

 Another popular certification that many personal trainers aim for accreditation is that of a strength and conditioning coach.
 Check out my review on the top strength and conditioning certifications here.

-These coaches have the knowledge and skillset to not only help improve fitness but more importantly, performance.
-And that’s what puts strength and conditioning coaches in such high demand when it comes any athletic pursuit or sport.
+These coaches have the knowledge and skillset not only to help improve fitness but, more importantly, performance.
+And that’s what puts strength and conditioning coaches in such high demand when it comes to any athletic pursuit or sport.